What courses can I do after this?

 To do this course you should have...

-You will require a minimum of 5 GCSEs at grades 9-5 (formerly A*- high C) including English and maths.
-Alternatively successful completion of a Level 2 vocational qualification and achieved a Level 2 Functional Skill in English and math.
+You will require a minimum of 5 GCSEs at grades 9-4 (formerly grades A*- C) including English Language and Maths.

 What about work experience?